mhtsharma948/Major_Project/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

+[Note: The installation process provided below is for debian based linux system. for others, search how to install php, apache and MySQL]
 ### Prerequisites

 What things you need to install the software and how to install them